open-horizon/examples/edge/services/weatherstation/README.md

 #### IBM Watson IoT Platform / Horizon Setup
   - Follow the setup steps in the open-horizon [Edge Quick Start Guide](https://github.com/open-horizon/examples/blob/master/edge/doc/Edge-Quick-Start-Guide.md)
-  - Follow the Watson IoT Platform Setup steps in the guide.
-You will define a device name and a device type.
+  - For the Watson IoT Platform Setup steps, you will define a device name and a device type.
 As an example, your information may look something like:

     Device Type: arm32-pws         (a general name for all devices of this type)
-    Device Name: PI3-PWS           (a specific name for this device)
+    Device Name: Pi3-PWS           (a specific name for this device)
     Device Token: jkdas9dusadkna   (some secure string, specific to this device)
     API Key: 'generated-chars'
     API Token: 'generated-chars'